 List Of Famous Photographers

-We'll start with Henri Cartier Bresson because he's perhaps the best known famous photographer.
-We will include portrait photographers and documentary photographers as well as many important names in street photography, fashion, and landscape photography, and most of them have worked as a freelance photographer for magazines, etc.
+We'll start with Henri Cartier Bresson, a French humanist photographer, because he's perhaps the best known famous photographer.
+We will include famous portrait photographers, contemporary photographers and documentary photographers as well as many important names in street photography, fashion, and landscape photography, and most of them have worked as a freelance photographer for magazines, etc.

 Henri Cartier Bresson

 “To take a photograph is to align the head, the eye, and the heart.
 It's a way of life.”

 — Henri Cartier Bresson—